 In 1961 one of our current grower's Grandmother was in charge of their family's tea trees and wasn't able to sell out that year's Honey Orchid tea.
 She stored the rest in a ceramic pot hoping for better luck the next year.
 However when the '62 harvest came in that's all anyone wanted.
 So she continued storing the tea untouched save for her yearly tastings.
-The tea went from fresh floral flavors to deeply caramelized flavors then finally to where it is now 59 years later--layers of unique flavors accented by sweet dirt.
+The tea went from fresh floral flavors to deeply caramelized flavors then finally to where it is now 59 years later--layers upon layers of unique flavors accented by sweet dirt.

 Apparently the tea reached its peak after 25 to 30 years, then the complexity faded as the sweetness crept in as oxidation degraded all of the caffeine along with any traces of bitterness.

 We got what little she had and now store it in the freezer to stop any further changes.
 We only offer this tea in 3g tasting increments so those who really want to know what 59 years does to a tea get a chance to find out.
 It is definitely an extraordinarily unique tea.